Puma Shen

-Shen Pao-yang (沈伯洋; born June 7, 1982), also known by his English name Puma Shen, is a Taiwanese criminologist, lawyer, and politician.
-As a member of the Democratic Progressive Party (DPP), he was elected to the Legislative Yuan and became a member on 1 February 2024.
-His areas of focus include human rights, criminal policy, youth issues, and information warfare.
+Shen Pao-yang (沈伯洋 (Sím Pek-iông); born June 7, 1982), also known by his English name Puma Shen, is a Taiwanese politician and lawyer who has served as a member of the Legislative Yuan since 2024.
+A member of the Democratic Progressive Party (DPP), he is the DPP nominee in the Taipei mayoral election in 2026.

+As an academic at National Taipei University, he focused on criminology and information warfare.
+He co-founded the civil defense organization Kuma Academy to combat disinformation from China.

+In 2023, he was nominated as a party-list candidate in the 2024 Taiwanese legislative election and won a seat.

 Early life and education

-Puma Shen was born on June 7, 1982, in Taipei, Taiwan.
-His father, Shen Tu-cheng, runs a car manufacturing company, Sicuens International Co., LTD., that was sanctioned by the Chinese government in 2025.
+Shen was born on June 7, 1982, in Taipei, Taiwan.
+His father, Shen Tu-cheng, became the owner of a car manufacturing company, Sicuens International Co., LTD., which was sanctioned by the Chinese government in 2025.

-After graduating from Taipei Municipal Jianguo High School, Shen studied law at National Taiwan University (NTU) and graduated with a Bachelor of Laws (LL.B.) in 2004 as the valedictorian of his class.
-He then obtained a Master of Laws (LL.M.) in criminal law from the NTU Graduate Institute of Law in 2008, completing a master's thesis titled, "Women, Subjectivity, and Criminal Law."
-In 2009, Shen completed military service in the Republic of China Armed Forces and was ranked first out of 3,000 soldiers.

-During his time at NTU, Shen was influenced by his thesis advisor, Professor Mau-Sheng Lee (李茂生).
-Lee frequently took his students to visit juvenile prisons and correctional institutions, providing post-guidance counseling for troubled youth.
-Concurrently, Shen began working part-time at a cram school, where he taught criminal law to students preparing for the civil service exams, using the alias "Puma" (transliterated as 撲馬, Pūmǎ in Chinese).
+After graduating from Taipei Municipal Chien Kuo High School, Shen earned his Bachelor of Laws (LL.B.) from National Taiwan University (NTU), where he was the valedictorian of his class in 2004.
+He then earned a Master of Laws (LL.M.) in criminal law from the university in 2008, writing a master's thesis titled, "Women, Subjectivity, and Criminal Law".
+As a student at NTU, Shen was influenced by his thesis advisor, Professor Mau-Sheng Lee (李茂生).
+He concurrently began working part-time at a cram school, where he taught criminal law to students preparing for the civil service exams, using the alias "Puma" (撲馬 (Pūmǎ)).
+In 2009, Shen completed military service in the Republic of China Armed Forces.

-After being a teacher for several years at the cram school, Shen left Taiwan to complete graduate studies in the United States at the University of Pennsylvania, where he earned a second LL.M. degree from the University of Pennsylvania Law School in 2007.
-He then was awarded a full scholarship by the Taiwanese government to study penology at the University of California, Irvine, where he also focused on social ecology, urban design, social psychology, and criminology.

-While studying for his doctorate, Shen was a student of economist Peter Navarro and historian Jeffrey Wasserstrom.
-He earned his Ph.D. from Irvine in "criminology, law, and society" in 2017 under professors Henry Pontell and Elliott Currie.
-His doctoral dissertation was titled, "Local Ideologies and Punishment for White-Collar Crime: A Comparison Between the U.S. and China."
+After working as a cram school teacher for several years, Shen pursued graduate studies in the U.S. at the University of Pennsylvania Law School, where he earned a second LL.M. degree in 2007.
+He then received a full government scholarship to study penology at the University of California, Irvine.
+As a doctoral student, he was a student of economist Peter Navarro and historian Jeffrey Wasserstrom.
+He earned his Ph.D. from the university in criminology, law, and society in 2017 under professors Henry Pontell and Elliott Currie.
+His doctoral dissertation was titled, "Local Ideologies and Punishment for White-Collar Crime: A Comparison Between the U.S. and China".